S1rDev10us/s1rdev10us.github.io/src/content/creations/website.md

   - url: "/post/blog/website-release"
     title: "Release notes"
 released: 2023-08-16
+developedStart: 2023-4-1
 ---

-This was created using astro and bootstrap
+This version of it was created using astro and bootstrap

 I created it to be a central hub for all of my games development and social media